BTO Equality, Diversity and Inclusion (EDI) Statement

 - sexual orientation

-When recruiting new employees we use blind hiring, are users of the disability confident scheme and guarantee first-round interviews for candidates from a BAME background who meet the essential criteria for a role.
+When recruiting new employees we use blind hiring, are users of the disability confident scheme and guarantee first-round interviews for candidates from an ethnic minority background who meet the essential criteria for a role.

 We run events for particular groups within society, such as our Youth events, which seek to remove barriers to participation in our work.